canonical/checkbox/checkbox-ng/docs/manpages/plainbox-manage.py.rst

 Note that in some cases you need to define the command name to match the original command name (for example, the install command requires this).
-Otherwise PlainBox will derive the command name from the class name which may be not what you expected::
+Otherwise Plainbox will derive the command name from the class name which may be not what you expected::

     from plainbox.provider_manager import InstallCommand